openebs/website/docs/main/Solutioning/openebs-on-kubernetes-platforms/EKS/eks-isv.md

 5. Use Case Limitations in EKS

-  While local SSDs are ideal for high-performance, low-latency temporary storage (such as logs or caching), they are not suited for persistent storage needs in EKS.
+  Although local SSDs offer high performance and low-latency storage suitable for temporary data such as logs or caching, they are not designed for persistent storage needs within EKS.

 ## Prerequisites